magic142/magic_SerialMIDI/README.md

 ## v0.1
 - Initial release of the Serial to MIDI Bridge.
 - Added basic functionality for a fixed and hard-coded serial to MIDI conversion.
-- Implemented Tkinter GUI with port and MIDI selection.
+- Implemented basic Tkinter GUI to start and stop the conversion.

 ## v0.2
-- Fixed bug where selecting one serial port would not work.
-- Added feature to set the baud rate, as well as the MIDI bus to route.
+- Added the Serial Port, MIDI Bus and Baud Rate selection dropdown menu.
+- Added the function to scan serial ports and MIDI buses.
 - Improved error handling for missing ports and MIDI devices.
+- Improved Tkinter GUI.

 ## v0.3 (current)
-- Enhanced Serial input and MIDI output support (added multiple in&outs).
+- Enhanced Serial Input and MIDI output support, allowing multiple inputs to be routed to different outputs.
 - Improved user interface for better UX.
+- Resolved the issue that required both serial inputs to be selected before starting.